 We are a global company, with offices located in many countries.
-As such, your personal information may be stored in a country other than the United States in servers or in locations where we have a global office or where a global service provider is situated.
-Your use of Our Sites and Services is also your consent to this transfer to another country, whose data privacy and security rules will be different from those found in the United States.
+As such, your personal information may be stored in a country other than the United States in servers or in locations where we have a global office or where a global service provider is situated, whose data privacy and security rules will be different from those found in the United States.

-Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
-Some cookies allow us to make it easier for you to navigate our Site and Services, while others are used to enable a faster log-in process or to allow us to track your activities at our Site and Service.
+Cookies are pieces of information that a website transfers to your computer’s hard drive through your web browser for record-keeping purposes.
+Some cookies allow us to make it easier for you to navigate Our Site and Services, while others are used to enable a faster log-in process or to allow us to track your activities at Our Site and Services.
 There are two types of cookies: session and persistent cookies.

 Clear GIFs are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
-We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with our Site to, among other things, track the activities of Site visitors, help us manage content, and compile statistics about Site usage.
-We and our third party service providers also use clear GIFs in HTML emails to our customers, to help us track email response rates, identify when our e-mails are viewed, and track whether our emails are forwarded.(4) Third Party Analytics
+We may use clear GIFs (a.k.a. web beacons, web bugs or pixel tags), in connection with Our Site to, among other things, track the activities of Our Site visitors, help us manage content, and compile statistics about site usage.
+We and our third-party service providers also use clear GIFs in HTML emails to our customers, to help us track email response rates, identify when our e-mails are viewed, and track whether our emails are forwarded.(4) Third Party Analytics

 Cross-Device Use.
 We and our third party service providers, including Google, may use the information that we collect about you (whether directly from our Site, through your device(s), or from a third party) to help us and our third party service providers identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
 We, and our third party service providers also may use the cross-device use and other information we learn about you to serve targeted advertising on your devices and to send you emails.
 To opt-out of cross-device advertising, you may follow the instructions set forth in the Third-Party Ad Networks section below.
 Please note: if you opt-out of these targeted advertising cookies, your opt-out will be specific to the web browser or device from which you accessed the opt-out.
 If you use multiple devices or web browsers, you will need to opt-out each browser or device that you use.(5) Third-Party Ad Networks